daafanasev/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

   camunda:topic="AddressValidation" />
 ```

-It is possible to define the topic name by using an [expression]({{< ref "/user-guide/process-engine/expression-language.md" >}}) instead of a constant value.
+It is possible to define the topic name by using an [expression](../../user-guide/process-engine/expression-language.md) instead of a constant value.

 In addition, other *service-task-like* elements such as send tasks, business rule tasks, and throwing message events can be implemented with the external task pattern.
-See the [BPMN 2.0 implementation reference]({{< ref "/reference/bpmn20/_index.md" >}}) for details.
+See the [BPMN 2.0 implementation reference](../../reference/bpmn20/_index.md) for details.

 ### Error Event Definitions

 External tasks allow for the definition of error events that throw a specified BPMN error.
-This can be done by adding a [camunda:errorEventDefinition]({{< ref "/reference/bpmn20/custom-extensions/extension-elements.md#erroreventdefinition" >}}) extension element to the task's definition.
+This can be done by adding a [camunda:errorEventDefinition](../../reference/bpmn20/custom-extensions/extension-elements.md#erroreventdefinition) extension element to the task's definition.
 Compared to the `bpmn:errorEventDefinition`, the `camunda:errorEventDefinition` elements accept an additional `expression` attribute which supports any JUEL expression.
-Within the expression, you have access to the {{< javadocref page="org/camunda/bpm/engine/externaltask/ExternalTask.html" text="ExternalTaskEntity" >}} object via the key `externalTask` which provides getter methods
+Within the expression, you have access to the {{< javadocref page="org/camunda/bpm/engine/externaltask/ExternalTask.html" text="ExternalTaskEntity object via the key `externalTask` which provides getter methods
 for `errorMessage`, `errorDetails`, `workerId`, `retries` and more.

 The expression is evaluated on invocations of `ExternalTaskService#complete` and
 `ExternalTaskService#handleFailure`.
 If the expression evaluates to `true`, the actual method execution is canceled and replaced by throwing the respective BPMN error.
 This error can be caught by an
-[Error Boundary Event]({{< ref "/reference/bpmn20/events/error-events.md#error-boundary-event" >}}).
+[Error Boundary Event](../../reference/bpmn20/events/error-events.md#error-boundary-event).
 This implies that the error event definition can be used in success and failure scenarios alike - even if the task was completed successfully, you can still decide to throw a BPMN error.

 ```xml
 <serviceTask id="validateAddressTask"